Roadrunner: A Film About Anthony Bourdain

 Roadrunner: A Film About Anthony Bourdain is a 2021 American documentary film directed and produced by Morgan Neville.
 The film had its world premiere at the Tribeca Film Festival on June 11, 2021, and was released in the United States on July 16, 2021, by Focus Features.
-The film grossed $5.5 million at the box office and received critical acclaim, but also garnered controversy over its use of artificial intelligence technology to reproduce Bourdain's voice for some audio clips.
+The film grossed $5.5 million at the box office and received critical acclaim but also garnered controversy over its use of artificial intelligence technology to reproduce Bourdain's voice for some audio clips.

 The film follows the life and career of chef, author, and travel documentarian Anthony Bourdain, who died by suicide on June 8, 2018, at the age of 61 while on location in France for his CNN show Parts Unknown.
 The documentary features interviews with David Chang and Éric Ripert, as well as members of the production crew from Parts Unknown.
 The title alludes to "Roadrunner", a song by The Modern Lovers, that appears in the film.

 Synopsis

 The documentary is a blend of archival footage and new interviews with Bourdain's friends, family, and coworkers.
 It covers Bourdain's rise from chef, to best selling author of the memoir Kitchen Confidential, to a world famous television presenter of food and travel shows.

 As Bourdain traveled the globe, he developed a greater awareness of the hardships many people face in war zones, disaster areas, developing countries, and least developed countries.
 Director and producer Tom Vitale remembers the most difficult trip was to the Democratic Republic of the Congo during the first season of Anthony Bourdain: Parts Unknown.

 Bourdain is remembered by those who knew him as charismatic and hardworking, yet also prone to moodiness and obsessive behavior.
 His frequent travel for work led to the end of both his marriages, first to Nancy Putkoski and then Ottavia Busia.
 His career also kept him from being a regular presence in the life of his daughter, Ariane Busia-Bourdain.
 David Chang, a friend and fellow chef, recalls how Bourdain hid his dark side behind a happy façade.
 Chang believes Bourdain never fully addressed personal issues that led to a past heroin addiction.
 Friend, artist, and fellow addict, David Choe, theorizes that Bourdain replaced heroin with a work addiction.

 After Bourdain's marriage to Busia ended, his mental health declined.
 He questioned what his life's direction should be, and joked more frequently about death.
 He began dating actress Asia Argento, and threw himself entirely into the relationship.
-His insistence that Argento be a guest director on Parts Unknown alienated long-time crew members.
+His insistence that Argento be a guest director on Parts Unknown alienated crew members, and he fired his long-time cinematographer Zach Zamboni.
 Busia recalls that Bourdain distanced himself from her and Ariane.
 Chang was especially hurt when Bourdain claimed Chang would never be a good father.
 When Argento revealed that she had been raped by Harvey Weinstein, Bourdain supported the MeToo movement nearly to the point of militancy.
 Parts Unknown director, Morgan Fallon, thinks Argento may have pulled away from the relationship due to Bourdain's intense personality.